 The Surtsey Research Society has published the 13th issue of Surtsey Research which contains papers and extended abstracts that were submitted following the island´s 50th Anniversay Conference held in Reykjavík in August 2013.
 This latest issue of Surtsey Research is published online only and will be accessible here on the website of the SRS as previous issues.
-There will be more papers appearing in this new issue later in the year.

 Besides this new publication, the international scientific journal Biogeosciences has published a special issue under the title "Geological and biological development of volcanic islands" , which contains ten papers, eight of them dealing with research on Surtsey.
 Biogeosciences is an open-access journal published by the Europen Geosciences Union.

 In 2015 fifty years have passed since Surtsey island was declared a nature reserve by the Nature Conservation Council.
 Thereby the island was set aside for scientific research and access restricted.
 This year also marks the 50th Anniversary of the Surtsey Research Society and the first publication of Surtsey Research (Progress Report).
 With this latest edition of Surtsey Research over 220 scientific papers and reports have appeared in the publication over the 50 year period.
 They are an invaluable source of information on the formation and development of the island, both in the field of geology and biology.

 Surtsey 50th Anniversary Conference in Reykjavík, August 12-15, 2013

 Surtsey Research Society was founded in 1965, two years after the onset

 of the Surtsey eruption.
 Further information on the society can be found

 We hope that this Website will prove a reliable

 source of knowledge and information about the island and its development.